-I am also interested in the role of emotion on cognitive control; how our mood state might influence executive functions such as inhibitory control and attention.
-Finally, more specific aspects of oculomotor control such as ‘express saccades’ and ‘express saccade makers’ and population differences in saccade behaviour – particularly between Chinese and Caucasian populations.
+Other interests are in the role of emotion on cognitive control; how our mood state might influence executive functions such as inhibitory control and attention.
+Specific aspects of oculomotor control such as ‘express saccades’ and ‘express saccade makers’ and population differences in saccade behaviour – particularly between Chinese and Caucasian populations.

 |PhD Psychology (Lancaster University, 2012)